jhpyle/docassemble/_docs/functions.md

 {% include demo-side-by-side.html demo="objects-from-file" %}

-In the above example, the file [`contacts.yml`] file has the following contents:
+In the above example, [`contacts.yml`] is a file in the `data/sources` folder of the package, and it has the following contents:

 {% highlight yaml %}
 object: Individual